 As we have already said, the Lamona chicken first existed in the mind of Harry S. Lamon.
 As he embarked on the journey to find America’s perfect chickens, he might have crossed several breeds.
 However, only three are widely known to have been used in his conquest, and those birds are the White Leghorn, the White Plymouth Rock, and the Silver-Gray Dorking.

 After sixteen long years, the Lamona chicken came about.
 With Henry Wallace’s approval, Lamon’s work, effort, and dedication were honored by naming the chickens after him.

-It is not clear what drove the population of the Lamonas to decline and decrease, but around the 1980’s they have almost gone extinct.
+It is not clear what drove the population of the Lamonas to decline, but around the 1980’s they have almost gone extinct.
 It came to the point where there have only been less than a hundred known Lamonas left.

 These birds have remained a mystery for many.
 Different people are saying different things regarding their status.
 Some say that they have been wiped out, completely.
 On the other hand, others tell the story of the several attempts made regarding their preservation.
 However, the problem is it is vague whether the endeavors were a success or not.

-While other accounts have been vague and unclear, Steve Gedes’ venture was a known and honored one.
+Among various accounts, Steve Gedes’ venture stands out and is well-acknowledged.
 The belief is that he had been successful in recreating the Lamonas.
 Some may question the authenticity of these birds.
 However, the formula to make the Lamonas is well-known, and Gedes was well acquainted with the birds, which makes the genuineness of his chickens believable.

 Breed Standard and Appearance

 The Lamona chicken is recognized by the American Poultry Association and the American Bantam Association.
 There are only two accepted varieties which are the Large Fowl White Lamona and the Bantam White Lamona.